2019 marks our 82nd year as a southwest Indiana farm!

 How well are we equipped to go to the field?

-Our fleet of machinery includes 2 4wd tractors; John Deere 9360R and 9330.
-The other tractors are; Case-IH MX 290 and a John Deere 7130.
-We use two combines, a Case-IH 8230 and a John Deere S680.
-Each uses a 12-row corn head or a 40-foot draper header.
+Our fleet of machinery includes 3 4wd tractors; a CIH STX420 Rowtrac, a John Deere 9360R and a JD 9520R.
+The other tractor is a John Deere 7130.
+We use two combines, a Case-IH 8250 and a John Deere S780.
+Each uses a 12-row folding corn head or a 40-foot draper header.
 Some think it’s strange that we run two different color combines, but it works for us.
 Ross gets to drive the red one he prefers, and Dennis drives the green one of his preference.
-Our planting equipment includes a Case-IH model 1250, 24-row corn planter, and a John Deere 1890 air drill, 50 feet wide with 10 inch rows, with an attached 1910 air cart, 350 bushel capacity (tow-between).
+Our planting equipment includes a Case-IH model 2150, 24-row corn planter, and a John Deere 1890 air drill, 50 feet wide with 10 inch rows, with an attached 1910 air cart, 350 bushel capacity (tow-between).
 We also run a John Deere 4730 sprayer, with a boom width of 100 feet, and radar-operated boom height controls, in addition to the swath control and autotrac features.
 The sprayer also is equipped with a special device that senses the wind speed and direction, the wet- and dry-bulb temperature, and humidity.
 As John is spraying, these weather conditions become part of the digital records along with the pertinent information about what was sprayed in each field.

 We try to keep these main machines as current as possible, to take advantage of newer technology, and to improve reliability.
 Combines are purchased new on a 4-year cycle, planters typically every 3 years.
 We replace our tractors at 3 to 6 years, depending on trade-in incentives, advances in technology, and/or the number of hours on the current tractor.